Although a sudden death affects people differently, there are some common reactions that you may experience.

 If you prefer not to provide discussion time during class, even if you do not wish to lead an in-classroom discussion, it is probably best to acknowledge the event.
 A national or local tragedy can result in students having difficulty concentrating.
 Failure to mention the event can result in students becoming angry at what they label as a “professor’s insensitivity to what happened.”

-If you choose not to devote discussion time to the event, you might mention to students that tragedies stir up many emotions and that you want to remind the students that there are resources on campus where they might consider seeking support.
-Our campus resources include the Counseling Center, Office of Religious and Spiritual Life, and Residential Education.
+If you choose not to devote discussion time to the event, you might mention that tragedies stir up many emotions and that you want to remind the students that there are resources on campus where they might consider seeking support.
+Our campus resources include Counseling and Psychological Services, Office of Religious and Spiritual Life, and Residential Education.

-If you wish to provide an opportunity for discussion, how do we discuss something so distressing?
-Here are some ideas to consider.
+If you wish to provide an opportunity for discussion, here are some ideas to consider.

 Consider providing an opportunity at the beginning of a class period.
-Often, a short time period is more effective than a whole class period.
-This serves the purpose of acknowledging that students may be reacting to a recent event, without pressuring students to speak.
+A short time period is more effective than a whole class period.
+This serves the purpose of acknowledging that students may be reacting to a recent event without pressuring them to speak.

 - Acknowledge the event

-Introduce the opportunity by briefly acknowledging the tragic event and suggesting that it might be helpful to share personal reactions students may have.
+Introduce the opportunity by briefly acknowledging the tragic event and suggesting that it might be helpful to share personal reactions.

-- Invite students to share emotional, personal responses
+- Invite students to share emotional and personal responses

 - Be prepared for blaming

 When people are upset, they often look for someone to blame.
 Essentially, this is a displacement of anger.
 It is a way of coping.
-The idea is that if someone did something wrong, then future tragedies can be avoided by doing things “right.”
-If the discussion gets “stuck” with blaming, it is might be useful to say, “We have been focusing on our senses of anger and blame, and that’s not unusual.
+The idea is that if someone did something wrong, then future tragedies can be avoided by doing things right.
+If the discussion lingers on placing blame, it might be useful to say, “We have been focusing on our senses of anger and blame, and that’s not unusual.
 It might be useful to talk about our fears.”